|

 Chapter 2:1-3, 8 Deals with prayer in the local church.
 The instruction is to the pastor that he should have a two fold ministry

-A church should have a balanced ministry of prayer and the Word of God.
-The Bible instructs the church, prayer inspires them to obey the Word they hear.
-A church that is weak in prayer can have great light yet little fire or heat.
+A church must have a balanced ministry of prayer and the Word of God.
+The Bible instructs a church and inspires them to obey the Word they hear.
+However, a church that is weak in prayer can have great light yet little fire or heat.
 On the other hand a church can have much prayer and religious enthusiasm and little teaching of the Word, producing a group with zeal, but little knowledge.
-The key to having God's approval is there to be a proper balance both of truth and prayer.
+The key to having God’s approval is there to be a proper balance both of truth and prayer.

 Paul begins saying that first a church must be a praying church.
 It does not mean this diminishes the other activities of a local church such as preaching, evangelism, etc. It means that a church is to be totally dependent of the Lord.
 Offering our prayers to the Lord is the means of empowering a local church to conduct the rest of its ministries.
 Prayer sets the attitude of the congregation.
 Prayer shows the church is not going forward in its own strength, but going forth dependent on the Lord.